General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

 Equation \eqref{qw45} tells us that the monochromatic flux of the source of light can vary due to: \begin{enumerate} \item the gravitational Doppler shift of the electromagnetic frequency of light when it travels from the point of emission to the point of observation; \item the change in the solid angle at the point of observation caused by the gravitational light deflection.
 The "magnification" matrix is the Jacobian of the transformation of the null directions on the celestial sphere generated by the bending of the light-ray trajectories by the gravitational field of the isolated system. \end{enumerate}

-Orientation of two components, $P_1$ and $P_2$, of the polarization vector ${\bm P}$ at the point of observation differs from that taken at the point of emission of the electromagnetic signal due to the parallel transport of the reference tetrad, which changes its orientation with respect to the reference tetrad at infinity as it propagates along the light ray.
-This can be seen after taking into account equations \eqref{abg3}, \eqref{abg4} where the rotational angle $\Theta$ is determined as a solution of the parallel transport equation \eqref{i9} for the reference tetrad.
+Spatial orientation of two components, $P_1$ and $P_2$, of the polarization vector ${\bm P}$ at the point of observation differs from that taken at the point of emission of the electromagnetic wave due to the parallel transport of the polarization vector.
+The reference tetrad with resepct to which the orientation of the polarization vector is measured is subject to the same law of the parallel transport.
+Therefore, in order to understand the change in the orientation of the polarization vector it is sufficient to consider the change in the orientation of the reference tetrad as it propagates from the point of emission of light to the point of observation.
+The change in the polarization can be easily extracted then from the law of transformation of the Stokes parameters under the change of the reference tetrad.
+As we will see later in section \ref{grpp}, only two vectors of the tetrad, $e^\a_{\;(1)}$ and $e^\a_{\;(2)}$, will undergo the change in their orientation as they propagate along the light ray.
+Consequently, only two components of the polarization vector, $P_1$ and $P_2$ will change.
+This can be seen after taking into account equations \eqref{abg3}, \eqref{abg4} where the rotational angle $\Theta$ is determined as a solution of the parallel transport equation \eqref{i9} for the reference tetrad (see section \ref{grpp}).
 Thus, the gravitational field changes the tilt angle of the polarization ellipse as light propagates along the light-ray trajectory.
-This effect was predicted by Skrotskii \cite{skrot, skrot+} and discussed independently in \cite{balaz,pleb}.
-Its observation will play a significant role in a foreseeable future for detection of gravitational waves of cosmological origin by CMBR-radiometry space missions \cite{cmb}.
+This gravitationally-induced rotation of the polarization ellipse is called the Skrotskii effect \cite{skrot, skrot+}.
+It was also predicted and discussed independently in \cite{balaz,pleb}.
+Its observation would play a significant role for detection of gravitational waves of cosmological origin by CMBR-radiometry space missions \cite{polnarev_2008,keating_2006}.
 The third component of the polarization vector, $P_3$, remains the same along the light-ray trajectory because it represents the circularly polarized component of the radiation and is not affected by the rotation of the reference tetrad as it propagates along the light-ray path.